How to Stop Being Self-Centered in a Relationship: 25 Ways

 14. Be generous in your relationship

 Do you provide them with the things that they need?
 Do you spend quality time with them?
 Do you put in effort to make your partner happy?
-If you’re not doing any of these things, then it’s time to start.
+If you’re not doing any of these things, it’s time to start.

 15. Cater to your partner’s needs